 The lower level of the home includes its own bathroom, additional storage, laundry room and separate entry from the outside, so it is well appointed for use as an office, bedroom, work out space, or guest room.

 This unique architectural property features well-preserved original details like ceiling lights, railings and gates, and hardwood flooring throughout the house along with new electrical wiring, copper plumbing, central AC and heat control on all three levels, and a tankless water heater.

 The garden is designed as the extension of the living room and consists of two levels, the lawn and the concrete platform above, separated through a concave curved wall.
-This wall is replicated by a convex curved wall on the empty lot.

 The concrete platform was the former Badminton court and is ideal for entertaining or the future pool.

 2339 Silver Ridge Ave is a rare piece of architectural history on one of the most significant streets for architectural homes, including the How house by Rudolf Schindler (1925), Hawk house by Harwell Hamiltion Harris (1939), The Morris house by A.E.
 Morris (1958), Sabsay House by J.R.
 Davidson (1940), and others.